Become an undergraduate research supervisor and mentor

 - Receive support from a research coach, the CDCI course instructor and administrative team.

 - Be a part of a new initiative that combines the elements of curiosity, discovery, dissemination, and reflection into a unique, immersive student research experience.

 Students will attend an hour lecture once a week led by the CDCI course instructor, followed immediately by a one-hour meeting with their research supervisor and research coach.
 Students will also commit to 5-6 hours per week of research

 Students from all streams will meet weekly in the lecture-based portion of the course, where they will further develop their research skills, reflect on their experiences, connect with other students in the program and explore research from interdisciplinary perspectives.

 Students complete course requirements for a 300-level course credit with the submission of a final assignment and sharing their research finding with the rest of the student cohort.

 Student must be in their second year and above and have completed 30 academic units.

 Yes, we suggest that you recruit students you already know to the program; however, depending on the applications, we might suggest adding other students to your cohort.

-If you have more than five students in your research stream, you may be eligible for a research coach.
+Research streams will receive the support of a research coach.
 Research coaches are graduate or senior undergraduate students that provide hands-on, discipline specific training and coaching to students.
 They will also act as a liaison between you and the students.
 They can commit up to 20 hours of time per week.